 Now, dots of rain or dots of snow, are email addresses cool enough for them?

-Can I Use a Period in an Email Address?
+Can I Use a Period in an Email Address (And Where)?

 Yes.

-The period (full stop or dot .) is part of the characters you can use in email addresses with certain restrictions.
+The period (full stop or dot .) is part of the characters you can use in email addresses, but only with a few important restrictions.

 Specifically, you can